-Many sleeping bags come in two or three lengths that are meant to fit men and women of varying heights.
+In terms of length, most sleeping bags come in two or three lengths that are meant to fit men and women of varying heights.
 For men’s bags, the regular size often is 72-inches long and the tall is 78-inches long.
 If the bag doesn’t have a women’s-specific version, you’ll often see a short 66-inch option.
-If you are on the border and want the hood to extend over your head, it’s good idea to size up.
-Larger sizes do cost and weigh more and have a larger packed size.
+If you are on the border and want the hood to extend over your head, it’s a good idea to size up.
+Keep in mind that larger sizes do cost and weigh more and have a larger packed size.

 Outside of the premium warmth and low weight you get from down, another selling point is compression.
 Natural goose and duck feathers stuff down in a way unmatched by anything manmade, although the synthetic Lamina bags are a significant improvement in this area.
-In general, higher-end down bags will be the most compressible due to their quality of the down and use of thinner fabrics.
+In general, higher-end down bags like our top pick, the Feathered Friends Swallow Nano 20, will be the most compressible due to their quality of the down and use of thinner fabrics.
 A cheap synthetic bag will be the least compressible option.
 Other indicators include the cut of the bag—a tapered cut will trim fabric and stuffed size—as well as the temperature rating.
 Summer bags can get away with using less insulation and will be more compressible as a result.

 To take full advantage of the small stuffed size potential of your sleeping bag, you’ll want to pick up a compression stuff sack.
 Most sleeping bags these days only include a non-compressible stuff sack.
 One of our favorites, thanks to its creative waterproof construction, is the Sea to Summit eVent Compression Dry Sack.
 Take care when using a compression stuff sack—cinching it down too much can damage the insulation over time.
 It’s a better idea to lightly compress the bag so that it fits easily into your pack and not overdo it.
 And don’t store your sleeping bag in a compression sack for extended periods.